stacks-network/stacks-core/doc/FAQ.md

 #### Isn't it essentially free for miners to register names?

 With the current code, yes.
 That said, we have a fix for this (see the issues) and we'll have this taken care of before the system goes live.

+#### Is there support for names that don't ever expire?

+Yes.
+Each namespace has it's own settings, so if you'd like to register names that don't expire, simply use a namespace that has a flag set for non-expiration.

+#### If my I update my profile daily, my transaction costs will be high.
+Can I avoid this?

+There are a few ways to avoid this.
+The first method is to put the somewhat consistent profile data in the main blob, then include a pointer to a JSON file that has the extended data.
+Profile explorers will read the data in the file as an extension of the main blob, so updating the file will let you update the profile data without issuing a new transaction and updating the hash associated with the name.
+You can learn more in the openname specifications repo.

+#### Can a name be owned by a multi-sig address?

+Absolutely.
+In this system, names are owned by scriptPubKeys, so all scriptPubKey types that Bitcoin supports are supported here.